Retailer Guide | Amazon

 EcoEnclose Is Ready To Help Your Brand

-Here are specific ways we’ve helped brands for Amazon:
+Here are specific ways we’ve helped brands working with Amazon:

 Recyclability

-Our packaging is recyclable, and all of our paper-based packaging is designed for curbside recyclability, an essential requirement for Amazon’s Tier 1 Frustration Free Packaging Certification.
+Our packaging is recyclable, and all of our paper-based packaging is designed for curbside recyclability, an essential requirement for Tier 1 of FFP.

 Right-Sized Packaging

-We work with every brand to right-size your packaging - and your boxes in particular - for your specific products, allowing for very high box utilization.
+We work with every brand to right-size packaging - and shipping boxes in particular - for their specific products, allowing for very high box utilization.

 Poly Mailer Thickness